-In contrast, the NSA isn't watching us or listening to the content of our phone calls.
-What it's doing is collecting data about our calls — "the numbers of both parties on a call are handed over, as is location data, call duration, unique identifiers, and the time and duration of all calls," according to the Guardian.
-Nor does the NSA's surveillance program (as far as we know?) rely on the brainwashing of children:
+In contrast, the NSA isn’t watching us or listening to the content of our phone calls.
+It’s collecting vast amounts of data about our calls — “the numbers of both parties on a call are handed over, as is location data, call duration, unique identifiers, and the time and duration of all calls,” according to the Guardian.
+Nor does the NSA’s surveillance program (as far as we know?) rely on the brainwashing of children:

 The family could not actually be abolished, and, indeed, people were encouraged to be fond of their children, in almost the old-fashioned way.
 The children, on the other hand, were systematically turned against their parents and taught to spy on them and report their deviations.
 The family had become in effect an extension of the Thought Police.
 It was a device by means of which everyone could be surrounded night and day by informers who knew him intimately …